2. User interfaces

 on Open

 .
-It will also now work each time you run it.
+It will now work every time you run it.

 Once the SPPAS package is opened in the File Explorer, double-click